How to Retain Your Technical Workforce

 Host informational sessions to combat industry stigmas.

-A study by SME indicates that college graduates may be less likely to pursue manufacturing careers as 20% of American parents view the field as “dirty” or “outdated”, and about half of parents believe manufacturing professions are not rewarding or engaging.
-Misconceptions such as these have a significant effect on the overall available talent pool for manufacturing jobs—let alone the pool of talented and qualified candidates.
+Misconceptions about careers in manufacturing have a significant effect on the overall available talent pool for manufacturing jobs—let alone the pool of talented and qualified candidates.
 Luckily, your manufacturing organization is on the front lines of changing the negative perception of the industry.
 Give your current employees the chance to show off their skills and inspire the next generation of skilled workers by hosting informational sessions, tours or even a full-scale Manufacturing Day event.

 If you are still struggling to retain skilled talent, our Technical Workforce Solution may be able to help.
 Learn more here or contact us today to find out how our workforce solutions can address your unique challenges and goals.